godotengine/godot-docs/contributing/how_to_contribute.rst

   In action, this means we can hire people to work part-time or full-time on the project.
   These jobs include engine development as well as related tasks like code reviews, production management, community & marketing efforts, and more.

-  With as little as 5 Euro per month, you can help us keep going strong.
+  With as little as 5 EUR per month, you can help us keep going strong.
   Currently, we are intending to hire more core developers, as to cover more ground with full-time specialists that supplement and guide volunteer work.

   `Join the Development Fund <fund.godotengine.org>`